MichaelRFairhurst/DartNAD0/README.md

 }
 ```

-The command line interface supports multiple engines, use `xmm` to specify the
+The command line interface supports multiple engines.
+Use `xmm` to specify the
-expectiminimax engine.
-Run `help` to see all available engines.
+expectiminimax engine, and `mcts` to use monte-carlo tree search.
+Run `help` to
+see all available engines.

 Basic usage: